edwardsph/Website/content/concept.md

 # Concept

 ## Datasets are available as Linked Data Fragments

-On the current Web of Data, clients can query data through three kinds of _Linked Data Fragments_:
+On today's Web, Linked Data is usually published in fragments of one of these 3 types:

-- A **data dump** offers one large fragment that contains the entire dataset _([example](http://downloads.dbpedia.org/3.9/en/))_.
+- A **data dump** is one large fragment that contains the entire dataset _([example](http://downloads.dbpedia.org/3.9/en/))_.
-- A **subject page** offers fragments that provide information about specific subjects _([example](http://dbpedia.org/page/Linked_data))_.
+- A **subject page** is a fragment about a specific subject in the dataset _([example](http://dbpedia.org/page/Linked_data))_.
-- A **SPARQL endpoint** offers fragments that correspond to SPARQL query responses _([example](http://dbpedia.org/sparql?default-graph-uri=http%3A%2F%2Fdbpedia.org&query=CONSTRUCT+%7B+%3Fp+a+dbpedia-owl%3AArtist+%7D%0D%0AWHERE+%7B+%3Fp+a+dbpedia-owl%3AArtist+%7D&format=text%2Fturtle))_.
+- A **SPARQL result** is a fragment that corresponds to a SPARQL query _([example](http://dbpedia.org/sparql?default-graph-uri=http%3A%2F%2Fdbpedia.org&query=CONSTRUCT+%7B+%3Fp+a+dbpedia-owl%3AArtist+%7D%0D%0AWHERE+%7B+%3Fp+a+dbpedia-owl%3AArtist+%7D&format=text%2Fturtle))_.

-All of those fragments have their own [benefits and drawbacks](/motivation/) that we have to accept.
+We call each such part a **Linked Data Fragment** of the dataset.
 <br>
-Could we somehow balance the trade-offs—_limiting server effort_ while _maximizing client potential_?
+All fragments come with their own [benefits and drawbacks](/motivation/) that we have to accept.
+For instance, SPARQL endpoints need a significant amount of server resources to generate SPARQL results.

+While these 3 options are the most common ways to offer datasets, we could think of many others.
+Our goal is to _balance fragment trade-offs_, limiting _server_ effort while maximizing _client_ potential.

 ## New kinds of fragments enable more intelligent client behavior
-We now order these kinds of Linked Data Fragments by **increasing demand for server resources**.
+Let's order these types of Linked Data Fragments by **increasing demand for server resources**.
 **SPARQL endpoints** use most server resources and thus have a [low availability](http://sw.deri.org/~aidanh/docs/epmonitorISWC.pdf).